Racing Magpie Leadership

 Mary V. Bordeaux

 Mary (Sicangu/Oglala Lakota) received her BA from the Institute of American Indian Arts and MFA from the University of the Arts both in museum studies with an emphasis on exhibition design and planning.
 She is currently working on her educational doctorate at Saint Mary’s University researching Lakota epistemology.
 Bordeaux has held curatorial positions with The Heritage Center at Red Cloud Indian School and The Indian Museum of North America at Crazy Horse Memorial where she led extensive revamping of collections, exhibitions, and other aspects of the organizations.
-She recently co-curated a Native art exhibition in Venice, Italy, during the Biennale, and serves on the organizing committee of Native POP: People of the Plains, the Sculpture Committee at Main Street Square in Rapid City, and in a governor-appointed position on the board of directors of the South Dakota Arts Council.
+She recently co-curated a Native art exhibition in Venice, Italy, during the Biennale, and has served on the organizing committee of Native POP: People of the Plains, the Sculpture Committee at Main Street Square in Rapid City, and in a governor-appointed position on the board of directors of the South Dakota Arts Council.

 Peter J. Strong